 Two conditions or one failure in prerequisite work for any subject excludes the student from that work.
 Entrance Conditions.
 A student permitted to enter conditionally will be required to remove such conditions within three years.
 If the conditions are "general" he must take five extra credits for each unit.

 Unsatisfactory Work.
 A student whose work proves unsatisfactory may be warned, placed on probation, or requested to withdraw from college.
 If placed on probation, he is not permitted to participate in any extra-curricular activities.

 Substitutions.
-The matter of substitution of credits is placed in the hands of committees made up of a permanent chairman in each Division and the heads of the two departments interested.
+The matter of substitution of credits is placed in the hands of committees made up of the Dean of each Division and the heads of the two departments interested.

-Requests for substitution of one subject for another should be made before the term in which the subject for which substitution is asked occurs in course.
+Requests for substitution of one subject for another should be made before the term in which the subject for which substitution is asked occurs in a course.

 Statement of Credits.
 A statement of credits may be secured from the Registrar's office at any time except during Registration week.
+A student may receive one copy of his credits free of charge.
+Additional copies are one dollar each.